 Project work follows the fall and spring semester calendar.
 Project proposals may be submitted at any time, but they will only be reviewed in December and August.
 Projects that are not accepted in one semester may be evaluated for future semesters depending on the client’s timeline for the work.

-Faculty review the project and refine its scope with the client.
+Faculty reviews the project and refines its scope with the client.

 Teams work with the client to access resources needed for the project.